oopsmails/general-info/virtualbox/ubuntu.md

 rm ~/.local/share/keyrings/login.keyring

 Now open Chrome, if it asks you for your password, do not enter one choose Continue each time and ignore any warning.

+- if certificate error or connect not secure ...

+run `google-chrome --ignore-certificates-error`

 ### Terminal